mezau532/smart_commuter/README.md

 * Download: git clone https://github.com/mezau532/smart_commuter.git  OR Download the zip file from this site.

 ## User Manual
+* StopID lookup: enter StopId and Click Search Button to see arrival time for the stop.
+*

 ## References
 * The HttpHandler class is based on TutorialsPoint: https://www.tutorialspoint.com/android/android_json_parser.html